Jkqx/Development_Blog/README.md

 Learned about charts that can be implemented using javascript.

 # Week 12
-Learned how to iimplement RestDB on Javascript.
+Learned how to implement RestDB on Javascript and html.
 Also learned NoSQL language to implement database on javascript which connects to html.
 Methods such as Get, Post and delete.

 # Week 14